Zehelein/pg-transactional-outbox/lib/README.md

   results in no newly found entries.
 - Transactional (also called capture-based) log tailing reads from the transactional log or change stream that contains the changes to the outbox table.
-For PostgreSQL, this is the Write-Ahead Log (WAL) which is described further down in more detail.
+For PostgreSQL, this is handled with the Write-Ahead Log (WAL) and logical replication which is described further down in more detail.
 Using this approach, the transactional outbox pattern can be implemented with minimal impact on the database, as the WAL tailing process does not need to hold locks or block other transactions.

 You can read more about the transactional outbox pattern in this [microservices.io](https://microservices.io/patterns/data/transactional-outbox.html)